 What can I do in my spare time?

-After a stroke, it may not be as easy to do the things you did before, but it's not impossible.
+After a stroke, it’s difficult to do the things you did before, but it's not impossible.

-There are lots of things out there that can help you continue to enjoy hobbies and other activities.
+There are lots of things which can help you continue to enjoy hobbies and other activities.
 These include adaptations and specialist equipment, organisations offering advice, and local groups that you can join.

 You may want to return to interests you enjoyed before your stroke, or try out some new ones.
 Here are some things you could try: